Kadamba Sambar

 • 2 cups water

-• 1 Tbsp cold-pressed gingelly (sesame) oil
+• 1 Tbsp cold-pressed gingelly (sesame) oil, or any neutral vegetable oil

 • A pinch of asafetida